Licensed Lay Ministry (Reader)

 Ministry Agreement & Review

 All Readers in active ministry are required to have a written ministry agreement with their incumbent; this agreement is subject to annual review.
-The annaul review meeting willbe initiated by the Warden of Readers after Easter (each year) but may take place at any convenient time during the year.
-This meeting provided an opportnity for reflection as well as identifying areas for continued ministerial development (CMD) and should be used to review and revise the ministery agreement.
+The annuall review meeting will be initiated by the Warden of Readers after Easter (each year) but may take place at any convenient time during the year.
+This meeting provides an opportunityy for reflection as well as identifying areas for continued ministerial development (CMD) and should be used to review and revise the ministery agreement.
 Useful statistical informaton (number of services taken, areas of ministry etc) is also gathered annually through an online survey initiated by the Warden of Readers.

 Transfers into and within the Diocese